GHRH Human

 Growth Hormone Releasing Peptide-2

-Growth Hormone Releasing Peptide-2 Synthetic is a single, non-glycosylated polypeptide chain containing 6 amino acids, having a molecular mass of 817.9 Dalton and a Molecular formula of C45H55N9O6.
+Synthetic Growth Hormone Releasing Peptide-2 is a single, non-glycosylated polypeptide chain composed of 6 amino acids.
+It possesses a molecular mass of 817.9 Daltons and is represented by the molecular formula C45H55N9O6.

 Shipped with Ice Packs